 I address the concern that the bank failures are correlated with other factors that are responsible for the decline in exports by including observable location-level characteristics as controls in the baseline regression.
 These controls are based on the port-level characteristics that were not balanced between banks that failed and did not fail in Table 2 and deal with any confounding effect they may have in driving the results.
-They include the number of non-British banks, the average age of the banks, whether the port is the capital city, and the fraction of ships going to the UK in the pre-crisis year.42
+They include the average age of the banks, whether the port is the capital city, and the fraction of ships going to the UK in the pre-crisis year.40